maystey/uct_nassp_cm2020/CHAPTERS.md

 - Intro
 - Arrays
 - Array methods and attributes
+- 2D Arrays and Matrices
+- Random numbers
+- Array comparisons and where()

 ### Not Started

 - Special functions
-- 2D Arrays and Matrices
-- Random numbers

 ## File I/O - Not Started